Skip to the content.

 Inference attack

-They enable an adversary to have knowledge of the model that was not explicitly intended to be shared.
+They enable an adversary to know the model that was not explicitly intended to be shared.

-They allow to know the training data or information as statistical properties of the model.
+They allow us to know the training data or information as statistical properties of the model.

 Three types are possible: